How do I know which level of treatment is right for me?

 What is the difference between residential care and a partial hospitalization program (PHP)?

 Residential treatment means that you are living on-site with round-the-clock care.
 This type of treatment usually follows medical detox and is more intensive than partial hospitalization.
-In a partial hospitalization program, you might still be living at the facility, but have fewer hours of programming and one-on-one services.
+In a partial hospitalization program, you have fewer hours of programming and one-on-one services.
 Typically the PHP level of care is designed for individuals who need structured programming, but do not need 24-hour medical supervision.
-Clients in different programs may reside in the same monitored facility, but their schedules fluctuate based on level of care.

 What is the average length of stay?